microsoft/EmbeddedSocial-Android-SDK/INTEGRATION_INSTRUCTIONS.md

 android.permission.CAMERA
 ```

-The internet permissions allows the SDK to interact with our server APIs.
+The internet permission allows the SDK to interact with our server APIs.
 The others enable users to take and post pictures.

 ##	Search
 In order to use search suggestions in Embedded Social SDK, you have to perform the following steps: